-5. Does your program measure outcomes for self-represented litigants?
-No.
+- 5. Does your program measure outcomes for self-represented litigants?
+No. - 6.
+What are your eligibility criteria?
 Any SRL, with a legal research need, is welcome to visit and use Creighton's Law Library during the hours we are open to the public.
-However, the Law Library reserves the right to deny access to any person whose behavior disrupts or hinders library use by Creighton university students, faculty or staff.

-7. How many people did your organization serve in 2014 (or the most recent point for which data is available)?
+However, the Law Library reserves the right to deny access to any person whose behavior disrupts or hinders library use by Creighton university students, faculty or staff. - How many people did your organization serve in 2014 (or the most recent point for which data is available)?
+Unknown. - 8.
+How many people were turned away during the same time?
+Unknown. - What are your funding sources?

-Unknown.

-Unknown.

 Creighton University is a private school.
-Nearly all of the Law Library budget is allocated from the general operating funds of the university.
+Nearly all of the Law Library budget is allocated from the general operating funds of the university. - a.

-- a.
 Do you have separate funding to serve SRLs?
 No. - b.
 Do you use volunteers to serve SRLs?
-No. - 10.
-What is the geographical range of your service area?

-We estimate the SRL's who visit Creighton's Law Library live within 40 miles of the law school, typically referred to as the Greater Omaha Metropolitan Area.

-11. Is your program able to provide interpreters or multilingual staff to accommodate non-English speakers?
+No. - What is the geographical range of your service area?
+We estimate the SRL's who visit Creighton's Law Library live within 40 miles of the law school, typically referred to as the Greater Omaha Metropolitan Area. - Is your program able to provide interpreters or multilingual staff to accommodate non-English speakers?
+No.